donghyunSon8190/5gc/src/lte/doc/source/lte-design.rst

-EPC Model
+NGC Model
 +++++++++

-EPC data plane
+NGC data plane
 --------------

-In Figure :ref:`fig-lte-epc-e2e-data-protocol-stack`, we represent the end-to-end LTE-EPC data plane protocol stack as it is modeled in the simulator.
+In Figure :ref:`fig-lte-ngc-e2e-data-protocol-stack`, we represent the end-to-end LTE-NGC data plane protocol stack as it is modeled in the simulator.
 From the figure, it is evident that the biggest simplification introduced in the data plane model is the inclusion of the SGW and PGW functionality within a single